PastelDeFeira/Kirrby/README.md

 - I’m @PastelDeFeira
-- I’m interested in programming in general!
+- I’m interested in programming in general, but mostly gamedev!
-- I’m currently learning how to program
+- I’m currently learning how to program.
+- I have a bit of experience in Godot!
-- I’m looking to collaborate on basically anything.
+- I’m looking to collaborate on basically anything (especially games).